 There are a few designated campsites along the lake, but a permit is needed for all of them.
 We’d tried to get a permit before we left Oroville but the park service people had called back when we didn’t have service.
 Thru-hikers of the PNT are supposed to be able to call in to get permits but they never answer their phone.
 Instead, we’d been instructed to send an email and that they’d get back to us.
 Basically we would’ve needed to take a zero in Oroville just to wait around for a call back.

 Well, my strategy of just showing up and seeing what happens worked!
-Karaoke, a thru-hiker we last saw in Oroville, was also at the resort and had a permit for the campsite directly next door.
+Karaoke, the thru-hiker we last saw in Oroville, was also at the resort and had a permit for the campsite directly next door.
 All 3 of us ladies had tiny 1 person tents, so we figured we could squeeze onto her site.
 It was so nice of her to offer to share.
 Even better, one of the resort guys offered to take us over to the camp via boat.
 We happily piled in the boat and Andrew gave us quite the ride in his speed boat (twin 140 hps).
 It turns out, he’s the owner of the resort!
 I love that they’re so hiker friendly.

-The campsite was full with other people but before we had a chance to search for an open site, a nice lady invited us to share their group site.
+The campsite was pretty full with other campers, but before we even had a chance to search for an open site, a nice lady invited us to share their group site.
 They had a whole additional tent pad they weren’t using.
 This worked for us since it was the closest site to the shore.
 In retrospect, I bet we could have camped there even if we didn’t have permits.
 I enjoyed a nice evening soaking my feet in the lake, sitting on the dock while watching the light fade from the surrounding mountains.
 What a great ending to a long segment.
 140 miles in 5 days!